HWDance/jax-fsm-mcmc/README.md

 ### TL;DR

-- **Issue:** Wrapping a data-dependent `while` loop in `jax.vmap` produces a single batched `While` with an aggregeated termination condition for the whole batch, so each iteration stalls until **all** batch elements finish—creating a full-batch synchronization barrier.
+- **Issue:** Wrapping a data-dependent `while` loop in `jax.vmap` produces a single batched `While` operation with an aggregeated termination condition for the whole batch, so each iteration stalls until **all** batch elements finish—creating a full-batch synchronization barrier.

 - **Solution:** We split the computation at each loop boundary into separate blocks, then use `jax.lax.switch` or `jax.lax.cond` to dispatch each block until every chain recovers its required samples.
 This lets each Markov chain progress through its own state sequence independently, eliminating the synchronization barrier.